quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Guiding Path MTU

-Some networks are required to be able to carry 1500-byte packets but become inefficient at this size, because such packets require fragmentation and reassembly across a segment where the effective MTU is smaller (e.g. due to IPSEC overhead).
-This leads to a need to influence a majority of senders to use smaller packets, so that the limited reassembly capacity is not exceeded.
+Some networks are required to be able to carry 1500-byte packets but become inefficient at this size, because such packets are fragmented and reassembled across a segment where the effective MTU is smaller (e.g. due to IPSEC overhead).
+They do this even when the encapsulated packet is not a candidate for fragmentation by routers (it's IPv6, or has DF bit set).
+In such networks this leads to a need to influence a majority of senders to use smaller packets, so that the limited reassembly capacity is not exceeded.

 If the majority use TCP this can be managed with MSS Clamping, but QUIC requires a different approach.
 Section 14 of {{QUIC-TRANSPORT}} advises senders